-Where the business premises has a rateable value of $\pm 12,000$ or less and the business is eligible for small business rates relief, it can apply to the local authority for a cash grant of $\pm 10,000$.
+Where the business premises has a rateable value of £12,000 or less and the business is eligible for small business rates relief, it can apply to the local authority for a cash grant of £10,000.
 This grant can be paid to businesses operating in any sector.
-Economic Resilience Fund support for larger Welsh companies, which are of critical social or economic importance to Wales.
-This element will be open to qualifying businesses within the next two weeks.